We may earn money or products from the companies mentioned in this post.

 Halona Blowhole / Cockroach Cove

-Kids can still enjoy this beach.
+Visiting Oahu with kids?
+Children can still enjoy Sandy Beach.
 Although they won’t be getting into the water, the sand is super fine and soft, so it’s great for kids to play in and build sand castles.
-If you want a beach where your kids can actually get in the water and play, drive an extra five minutes back toward Makapu’u and go to Makapu’u Beach instead.
+If you want a beach where your kids can actually get in the water and play, drive an extra five minutes back toward Makapu’u and go to Makapu’u Beach instead or head to the incredibly popular Hanauma Bay State Park, which although crowded, is a great place to snorkel over beautiful coral reefs.
+Be sure to bring your own snorkel gear!

 Lulumahu waterfall hike

-This was one of my favorite experiences and activities in Oahu.
-It was muddy, challenging, beautiful, and at least for us, a comedy of errors.
-We got lost in the rainforest which made our hike much longer and harder; we got caught in a torrential downpour and were soaked down to our socks; and my best friend lost her shoe.
-We rolled with the punches, laughed a lot, and enjoyed overcoming every unpredictable element.
+This was one of my favorite experiences and activities in Oahu, and it is how we started day two of our 4-day Oahu itinerary.
+This hike was muddy, challenging, beautiful, and at least for us, a comedy of errors.
+We got lost in the rainforest which made our hike much longer and harder; we got caught in a torrential downpour and were soaked down to our socks.
+But we rolled with the punches, laughed a lot, and enjoyed overcoming every unpredictable element.

-The hike is fun, takes you across a shallow river multiple times, through a bamboo forest, and ends at an incredible waterfall.
-Because of the crazy rain we hiked through the river was deeper than usual.
+The hike is a lot of fun.
+It takes you across a shallow river multiple times, through a bamboo forest, and ends at an incredible waterfall.
+Because of the crazy rain we hiked through, the river was deeper than usual.
 Although it was not dangerous to cross it was a bit more tricky to find the right rock to step on if you want to avoid completely walking through the water.
 The waterfall, however, was much more impressive because of the amount of water flowing down.
 It made every obstacle worth it!

 Breakfast at Leonard’s